chartysneha/AttendaceByFaceDetection/README.md

 Compare encodings greedily with known dataset

-Compute similarity using distance threshold
+Compute similarity using a distance threshold

 Select the best matching face

 Mark attendance only once per student

-Requirements
+4. Requirements

 Python 3.7+